-Kerri serves it warm and I have to agree, it's best that way.
-But it is also tasty cold leftover the next day.
-It just might need a little extra dressing of some sort stirred in to refresh it -- since the noodles like to soak up all the dressing.
+I think the best way to serve this pasta salad is warm.
+But, it's also tasty when cold the next day, if you have leftovers.
+It just might need a little extra dressing of some sort stirred in to refresh it, since the noodles like to soak up all the dressing.

 Amount Per Serving: Calories: 428Total Fat: 34gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 25gCholesterol: 41mgSodium: 869mgCarbohydrates: 18gFiber: 3gSugar: 6gProtein: 12g

 Want to Save This Recipe?